Anivice/80386-ASM/documentation/2_assembly_and_nasm.md

 ## Assembly Overview

+We are very familiar with `ls` command, right?
+This command is often used to list all files and directories inside the current directory, and is probably the first command you are taught when you first learned how to operate in the console.
+As we all know, `ls` also accepts parameters (assuming you know, and you should know.
-In Bash, the `ls` command is used to list all files and directories in the current directory.
-Additionally, we can append a parameter, such as `/`, to list all files and directories under the root directory (`/`).
+And, if you really don't know, you really need to reconsider before continuing further), such as a `/`, to list all files and directories under the root directory (`/`).

-This concept is similar to how assembly language operates: it involves issuing low-level commands to perform specific operations.
-Here's an example of assembly language:
+Actually, in a nutshell, this is what assembly essentially is.
+Assembly code is a sequence of instructions instead of what we call commands, with operands instead of what we know as parameters or arguments, that tells the processor instead of the shell/interpreter, to perform specific tasks.

+Here is an example assembly code of Intel 8086, in Intel syntax, for NASM assembler, which is the syntax that we will be using throughout this entire tutorial:

 <a id="assembly-code"></a>
 ```nasm